YPares/envil/README.md

 Do `nix profile upgrade envil --refresh`.

-## Roadmap

-- Add commands to manipulate the yaml state, so manual edition is no longer needed.
-- Add a protection against same exe being twice in your PATH

 ## Related tools & philosophy

 `envil` is related to [`devenv`](https://devenv.sh/), [`devbox`](https://www.jetify.com/docs/devbox/),
 [`flox`](https://flox.dev/), [`flakey-profile`](https://github.com/lf-/flakey-profile) and
 [`home-manager`](https://github.com/nix-community/home-manager) but with a focus on:

-- simplicity and usability by people who do not write or write little Nix code;
+- usability by people who do not write or write little Nix code;
-- compatibility with existing Nix tools, and no disruption of your regular Nix installation:
+- compatibility with existing Nix tools, and no disruption of your existing Nix installation and configuration;
-  `envil` will not manage Nix installation for you, there are better tools to do that, such as the Determinate Systems Nix installer linked above.
-Likewise, `envil` will not manage your nix profile like `flakey-profile` does.
-It operates on the side so you can keep using `nix-env` or `nix profile` as usual;
-- reusable environments, meaning that any env can extend (or import, include, whatever you prefer) other envs;
+- reusable environments, meaning that any env can extend (or import, include, whatever you prefer) other envs, and that statedirs can include one another too;
-- production of regular and (almost) idiomatic Nix flakes that do not require `--impure`
+- production of regular and (as much as possible) idiomatic Nix flakes that do not require `--impure`.

 Also, `envil` strongly encourages decomposition.
 If you write Nix code, then writing small & local Nix flakes to then reuse them in `envil` envs is perfectly encouraged. `envil` will not write complicated Nix logic for you, just the classic boilerplate needed to define a top-level flake with some `pkgs.buildEnv` calls.

-`envil` will not do anything to track versions of environments.
+Contrary to `nix profile`, `envil` will not do anything to track versions of environments via some history.
 It represents its state as a very simple yaml file, therefore versioning can just be done with `git`.